The 2026 Urban Tree Festival

 1.30pm - 4.00pm - Stirchley Forest Garden Walk - Join Rob from Fruit & Nut Village for a relaxed walk along the River Rea, exploring forest gardens, heritage fruits and community growing in Birmingham.

-2.00pm - 3.00pm - Touch Tour of Trees, Victoria Park- A guided sensory walk for blind and partially sighted participants to connect with trees and explore practical climate action with Trees for Cities and the Sensory Trust.
+2.00pm - 3.30pm - Touch Tour of Trees, Victoria Park- A guided sensory walk for blind and partially sighted participants to connect with trees and explore practical climate action with Trees for Cities and the Sensory Trust.

 2.00pm - 4.00pm Deadwood: Elergy - Join Soobie Whitfield for a creative session exploring the life of a dead silver birch, inviting participants to reflect and create an elegy through words and images.

-2.00pm - 3.30pm - Lesnes Abbey Woods - Time Travelling Though Nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.
+2.00pm - 3.30pm - Lesnes Abbey Woods - Time Travelling Through Nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.

 6.00pm - 8.00pm - Witches & Beeches of Epping Forest: A Walk with Dark Tales & Sinister Facts - A storytelling walk in Epping Forest with Kamila Wielebska, uncovering its ancient trees, eerie folklore and dark histories.